hoopla/hoopla_salesforce/README.md

 6. Undeploys your project (destructiveChanges.xml is auto-generated)
 7. Pre-processes any VisualForce or Apex files with ERB
 8. Generates static test pages from VisualForce pages
-9. Runs tests via the Web UI (as results often differ from deploy tests)
+9. Runs tests via the Web UI (as results often differ from deploy tests) [experimental]
 10. Makes pancakes (pending)

 Usage